 Wyoming Month-to-Month Rental Agreement | PDF – MS Word

 A Wyoming month-to-month rental agreement is a contract between a landlord and tenant that allows the tenant to lease a residential property for one (1) month at a time.
 Either party may terminate the contract at any time with thirty (30) days’ notice given to the other party.
-The agreement is usually used for short-term lessee’s or for when the original lease expires and the individual would like to remain on the residential property.
+The agreement is usually used for short-term tenants or for when the original lease expires, and the tenant would like to remain on the residential property.

 Even though the landlord may decide to cancel the agreement with one (1) month’s notice, the same eviction risk remains in effect as if it were a long-term arrangement.
 Therefore, it is advised that the landlord screen every tenant to verify their income is capable of paying rent every month.